Berardi1/Backend-behave-request/README.md

 ## Test suites

 - `@smoke`: contain the tests that ensures the core functionality of the API is healthy.
-- `@sanity`: an step forward on validating the main features of the API, ensuring that all the functionalities are working as expected.
+- `@sanity`: a step forward on validating the main features of the API, ensuring that all the functionalities are working as expected.
 - `@regression`: alternative and error validation tests, ensures that the whole API is healthy.

 ## Execution commands

 First of all, execute the steps in the [Setup](#project-setup) section.
-Once the setup is completed, execute all or specific test cases as follow.
+Once the setup is completed, execute all or specific test cases as follows.

 ### All test cases